Skip to main content

 What Constitutes a Reasonable Alternative Standard?

-The concept of a is where the legal framework demonstrates its deepest understanding of human physiology.
+The concept of a reasonable alternative is where the legal framework demonstrates its deepest understanding of human physiology.
 It acknowledges that a single, uniform biometric target is inherently inequitable.
 A 55-year-old perimenopausal woman experiencing metabolic shifts, a 45-year-old man with clinically low testosterone affecting body composition, and a 30-year-old with a genetic predisposition to high cholesterol do not begin at the same physiological starting line.
 Penalizing them for failing to meet a generic “healthy” target would be discriminatory.

 A reasonable alternative must be tailored to the individual’s condition.
 For an outcome-based program that rewards a specific BMI, a reasonable alternative for an individual for whom weight loss is difficult might be to meet a different goal, such as participating in a certain number of sessions with a registered dietitian or following a medically-approved exercise plan.
 The alternative shifts the focus from a potentially unattainable outcome to a constructive, health-promoting process.